Cloud Vulnerability DB

 A community-led vulnerabilities database

-A Cross-Site Request Forgery (CSRF) vulnerability was identified in W3S Cloud Technology's W3SCloud Contact Form 7 to Zoho CRM plugin, affecting versions up to 3.0.
-The vulnerability was discovered by researcher Nguyen Xuan Chien and was publicly disclosed on September 26, 2025.
-The issue has been assigned CVE-2025-60169 and received a CVSS v3.1 base score of 7.1 (High) (Patchstack).
+CVE-2025-60169 is a Cross-Site Request Forgery (CSRF) vulnerability in the W3SCloud Contact Form 7 to Zoho CRM WordPress plugin (by W3S Cloud Technology) that enables Stored XSS attacks.
+It affects all plugin versions up to and including 3.2, with no official patch available as of the disclosure date.
+The vulnerability was reported by researcher Nguyen Xuan Chien on August 24, 2025, and publicly disclosed on September 26, 2025.
+It carries a CVSS v3.1 base score of 7.1 (High) (Patchstack, Red Hat CVE).

 Source: This report was generated using AI